Yellow vests movement (Canada): Goals and messaging

-The 'gilet jaunes' movement did not include the Canadian Yellow Vest movements anti-immigration anger, visible in its messaging.
-On December 15, hundreds of yellow vest protesters encountered counter protesters, some of whom also wore high-visibility vests at the Alberta Legislature and Edmonton City Hall.
-Some protesters held pro-pipeline or anti-illegal immigration signs while counter protesters accused them of racism.
+The gilets jaunes movement did not include the Canadian Yellow Vest movements anti-immigration anger, visible in its messaging.
+On December 15, hundreds of yellow vest protesters encountered counter-protesters, some of whom also wore high-visibility vests at the Alberta Legislature Building and Edmonton City Hall.
+Some protesters held pro-pipeline or anti-illegal immigration signs while counter-protesters accused them of racism.

-Unlike the French 'gilet jaune' protests in 2018 and 2019, the Yellow Vest Canada movement incorporated xenophobic rhetoric in their messaging, and have been described as "frontline extremists, hate group, alt-right, and far right.